Jieiku/abridge/README.md

 It’s possible someone has already reported the same problem.
 If your problem or idea is not addressed yet, [open a new issue](https://github.com/jieiku/abridge/issues/new).

-## Contributing
+## Contributing and Philosophy

 We'd love your help!
 Especially with fixes to issues.

-The overall idea behind abridge is to be lightweight and fast, and to use zero javascript other than the search.
+The overall idea behind abridge is to be lightweight and fast, and to work properly even if javascript is disabled.

+The only feature that some people may consider a necessity that relies on javascript is the Search.

-If javascript is an absolute requirement for a feature to work then it may be added as disabled by default.
+Any feature added to abridge that relies on javascript will do so with it disabled by default.

 ## License